zeruniverse/CS205-project/README.md

 First follor the course guide to install `mpicc` and then install libraries described above.

-We use `RBSOR_MPI` implementation as example, and all files in that folder can be compiled and executed in the same manner.
+We use `RBSOR_MPI` implementation as example. `RBSOR_MPI_OMP` can be compiled and executed similarly.

 Compile:
 ```
 cd CS205-project/src/RBSOR_MPI
-./compile_mpi.sh
+bash compile_mpi.sh
 ```

-Copy the executable (under `build`) and `video_flow.sh` to the place of your data, and use commands `mpirun -np 4` to run the program, while 4 is the number of threads you want to use.
+Copy the executable (under `build`) and `video_flow.sh` to the place of your data, and use commands `mpirun -np 4` to run the program, while 4 is the number of threads you want to use (for video, simply run `video_flow.sh`).
 Notice that it is a guide for running this program on a single instance.

 ### Flow Visualization